 Guy Fawkes travelled to Spain to seek support for a Catholic rebellion in England but was unsuccessful.
 He later met Thomas Wintour, with whom he returned to England.
 Their fellow conspirators were Robert Wintour, John Grant, Thomas Percy, Ambrose Rookwood, Everard Digby, Christopher and John Wright, Francis Tresham, Thomas Bates, Robert Keyes, Hugh Owen.

-Robert Catesby rented a house right by the Houses of Parliament, from which the conspirators dug a tunnel to the undercroft of the House of Lords into which they smuggled thirty six barrels of gunpowder.
+Robert Catesby rented a house right by the Houses of Parliament, from which the conspirators dug a tunnel to the undercroft of the House of Lords into which they smuggled thirty-six barrels of gunpowder.

-Their well laid plans went awry when one of the conspirators decided to warn a Catholic friend, Lord Monteagle, due to sit in the House of Lords on the appointed day, not to attend.
+Their well-laid plans went awry when one of the conspirators decided to warn a Catholic friend, Lord Monteagle, due to a sit in the House of Lords on the appointed day, not to attend.
 Alarmed, Monteagle took the unsigned letter to Lord Salisbury, the Secretary of State.
 He arranged a search of the cellars and Fawkes was arrested on the spot with both matches and touchwood in his possession.

-Guy Fawkes was sent to the Tower of London and although he admitted his own guilt, he refused to name any of his co-conspirators.
+Guy Fawkes was sent to the Tower of London and although he admitted his guilt, he refused to name any of his co-conspirators.
 He was removed to the White Tower, where he was placed in the dreaded dungeon of Little Ease, beneath the Chapel of St. John.
 This chamber measures only four feet square and kept any occupant constantly on his feet.

 Fawkes was tortured terribly to extract a confession from him and he eventually divulged the names of the fellow conspirators.
 Sir William Wade, Lieutenant of the Tower, had orders from King James to use whatever means of torture was required to get information from Fawkes.

 Of those involved, some were shot as they were chased by the law such as Percy and Catesby.
 With a small group of followers, Catesby made a stand at Holbeche House in Staffordshire, against a 200-strong company of armed men.
-He was shot, and later found dead, clutching a picture of the Virgin Mary.
+He was shot and later found dead, clutching a picture of the Virgin Mary.
 As a warning to others, his body was exhumed and his head exhibited outside Parliament.
 Others were captured, sent to the Tower and, after a brief trial, eventually hung, drawn and quartered, with Fawkes, in January 1606.

 Before his execution on 31 January, Fawkes jumped from the scaffold where he was to be hanged and broke his neck, thus avoiding the agony of the mutilation that followed.